BHTOM-Team/bhtom2/Documentation/DocumentationAPI.md

 - `user` (string, optional): Filter observatory matrix data by the username of the user associated with the observatory.
 - `active_flg` (boolean, optional): Filter observatory matrix data by the active flag, indicating whether the observatory is active.
-- `observatory` (string, optional): Filter observatory matrix data by the observatory name or identifier.
+- `camera` (string, optional): Filter observatory matrix data by the camera name or identifier.
 - `created_start` (string, datetime format, optional): Filter observatory matrix data to include only records created on or after the specified date and time.
 - `created_end` (string, datetime format, optional): Filter observatory matrix data to include only records created on or before the specified date and time.